-The 2013 result is in agreement with the results from previous years with no positive samples detected.
-Based on our results and the strictly limited population size of wild boars in Norway, we can argue that this species does not representing a significant risk for domestic pig health.
-However, the sample size is limited and this must be taken into account when evaluating our results.
+The 2014 result is in agreement with the results from previous years with no positive samples detected.
+However, the low sample size (n=1) must be taken into account when evaluating our results.

 Nevertheless, this situation may change rapidly.
 The detection of African swine fever (ASF) in wild boar in Lithuania on January 24th 2014 (9) and later in Poland February 17th, its first detections in many years in the EU, with the exception of Sardinia, has significantly increased the risk of introduction of this disease with wild boars into Norway.

-As a consequence, an annual surveillance programme of the joint wild boar population of Sweden and Norway is necessary to document continued disease free status and should consider including screening for ASF in the future.
+As a consequence, an annual surveillance programme of the joint wild boar population of Sweden and Norway is necessary to document continued disease free status.
+However, due to low number of samples received for analyses, the Norwegian surveillance programme for Trichinella spp. and specific pathogenic viruses and bacteria in wild boar was terminated in 2014.